dsrichard97/dsrichard97/README.md

 🌱 <b> I’m currently learning </b> ...
 * [LLaMa](https://github.com/facebookresearch/llama) - LLaMa is a language model introduced by Meta (formerly Facebook).
-Specificically intrested in the different use cases or applications.
+Specificically, intrested in the different use cases.